DMills27/climate-adapt-app/README.md

 As climate change accelerates, communities around the world are seeking practical, local solutions to mitigate its effects.
 One promising approach is the use of sustainable farming, which refers to using agricultural methods that meet today’s food needs without compromising the ability of future generations to do the same.

-An example of sustainable farming is a technique like polyculture planting, such as growing complementary crops such as corn, beans, and squash together, enhance biodiversity, soil health, and resilience.
-Yet while the theory is simple, implementation is not.
-Transitioning to sustainable farming is complex, requiring localised knowledge (that respect local traditions especially), access to specific materials, and adaptation to unpredictable constraints.
+An example of sustainable farming is a technique like polyculture planting, where growing complementary crops such as corn, beans, and squash together, enhance biodiversity, soil health, and resilience.
+Yet while the theory is simple, the implementation is not.
+Transitioning to sustainable farming is complex, requiring localised knowledge (that are sensitive to the needs ofxw local traditions), access to specific materials, and adaptation to unpredictable constraints.

 A major challenge is the lack of a supportive, accessible platform where individuals can log their progress, share successes, ask questions, and learn from others in similar conditions.
 For example, someone in one region might easily acquire a material like PVC piping for a hydroponics project, while someone elsewhere must improvise with limited resources, and may not even know what alternatives suitable exist or can be used.
 This is the main problem we're solving: tackling the lack of an centralised means for developing and sharing accessible, locally-adapted sustainable farming solutions.